ankitmaloo/gmail-sidebar-drive/README.md

 2. Show comments on docs or upload content to doc in one click.
 3. Enable sharing from right here.
 (The link we use is alternate link).

-## Feel free to take it away.
-Just wanted to nudge folks in this direction given a lot of productivity can be unlocked if things merely show up in Sidebar.
+### Feel free to take it away.
+Just wanted to nudge folks in this direction as I believe a lot of productivity can be unlocked if things merely show up in Sidebar.
 I scratched my itch, though I hope others would be happy to modify it and we can see some really amazing products.